-To view information about the organizations that will be participating in Spring Career Fair on January 27 (noon-5pm), log into Handshake and click "Events" at the top.
-From the Events page you can filter to view Career Fairs and either scroll to find the fair or type "2021 Ohio State University Spring Career Fair" in the search box.
+To view information about the organizations that will be participating in the 2022 Spring Career Fair on January 18 and January 19, log into Handshake and click "Events" at the top.
+From the Events page you can filter to view Career Fairs and either scroll to find the fair or type "2022 Ohio State University Spring Career Fair" in the search box.

-1. Research Registered Employers
+1. Research registered employers